antononcube/Raku-Graph/README-work.md

     for say country / continent route systems.
     - With the larger, 1,000-vertex random graphs finding paths with the method "a-star" is ≈50 faster than with the method "dijkstra".
       - See [here](./examples/Performance.raku).
-- Setting up comprehensive performance profiling and correctness testing is some involved.
+- Setting up comprehensive performance profiling and correctness testing is somewhat involved.
   - One main impediment is that in Raku one cannot expect and specify same random numbers between different sessions.

 ------